Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 Officials said a 29-year-old Horizon Air employee took off from Seattle-Tacoma International Airport and crashed in Pierce County.
 No other passengers or crew appeared to be onboard.

-A Horizon Air worker took off Friday night in one of the airline’s Q400 turboprops at Seattle-Tacoma International Airport and crashed on an island in south Puget Sound while being trailed by two fighter jets, officials said.
+A Horizon Air worker took off Friday night in one of the airline’s Q400 turboprops at Seattle-Tacoma International Airport and crashed on an island in south Puget Sound after being coaxed by air-traffic control to try to land and trailed by two fighter jets, officials said.

-The plane was taken by a 29-year-old Sumner man about 8 p.m. and crashed on Ketron Island about 90 minutes later, according to the Pierce County Sheriff’s Department.
+The plane was taken by a 29-year-old Sumner man about 8 p.m. and crashed on Ketron Island, near Steilacoom, about 90 minutes later, according to the Pierce County Sheriff’s Department.
 No passengers or crew appeared to be aboard the 76-seat plane.

 The Sheriff’s Department said it was “not a terrorist incident.”
 The plane crashed either while the man was doing stunts or because of a lack of flying skills, according to the Sheriff’s Department.

-Note: Editor’s note: The comment thread on this story has been closed to new submissions because too many recent comments were violating our Terms of Service.